Shamsher M. Chowdhury: Career

-In 2015, Chowdhury resigned from the post of Vice-Chairman of the Bangladesh Nationalist Party.
+In 2015, Chowdhury resigned from the post of vice-chairman of the Bangladesh Nationalist Party.
 He joined Bikalpa Dhara Bangladesh, led by AQM Badruddoza Chowdhury, in 2018.
 Golam Sarwar and Shafiqur Rahman also joined Bikalpa Dhara Bangladesh with Chowdhury through presenting flowers to AQM Badruddoza Chowdhury.
 He was nominated to contest the 2018 general election from Sylhet-6 as a candidate of Bikalpa Dhara, which was in an alliance with the Awami League.
-He quit the election after the Awami League led grand alliance nominated Nurul Islam Nahid.
+He quit the election after the Awami League-led grand alliance nominated Nurul Islam Nahid.

 In September 2023, Chowdhury became chairman of Trinomool BNP, founded by Nazmul Huda, in September 2023.
 He led the Trinomool BNP into participating in the 2024 general election.
 He, and all the candidates of his party including Taimur Alam Khandaker lost in the election.
-Chowdhury came third with 10,000 votes while Nurul Islam Nahid of Awami League won the election with 57,758 votes.
+Chowdhury came third with 10,000 votes while Nurul Islam Nahid of the Awami League won the election with 57,758 votes.

-Chowdhury was prevented from leaving Bangladesh on 17 October 2024 after the fall of the Sheikh Hasina led Awami League government.
+Chowdhury was prevented from leaving Bangladesh on 17 October 2024 after the fall of the Sheikh Hasina-led Awami League government.
 He was supposed to fly to Thailand for medical treatment.
-He was arrested by Detective Branch from his home in Banani DOHS that night according to deputy commissioner Muhammad Talebur Rabman.
-According to the Police, he was arrested in a case filed by the Bangladesh Nationalist Party on 14 September over an attack on their office on 28 October 2023 and taken to the headquarters of the Detective Branch.
+He was arrested by the Detective Branch from his home in Banani DOHS that night according to deputy commissioner Muhammad Talebur Rabman.
+According to the police, he was arrested in a case filed by the Bangladesh Nationalist Party on 14 September over an attack on their office on 28 October 2023 and taken to the headquarters of the Detective Branch.
 Dhaka Metropolitan Public Prosecutor Omar Faruq Faruqi opposed his bail, calling him a "turncoat" for leaving the Bangladesh Nationalist Party.